 The Boca Grande Historic District was created by adoption of Lee County Resolution HD-90-05-01, on June 18, 1990.
 The Historic District is located in the center of Gasparilla Island and begins at 20th Street and extends south to 1st Street.
-Structures within the district are categorized as either contributing or noncontributing.
+Structures within the district are categorized as either contributing or non-contributing.
 Contributing structures are described by Lee County as those that are historic, exceptionally designed, or are directly associated with the historical period of the district.
 Remaining structures within the district are designated as non-contributing structures.
 The adopting resolution designated 131 properties as contributing structures.
 Lee County's publication Design Guidelines Manual for the Boca Grande Historic District in Lee County, Florida is the best resource for information on the district.
-The Guide describes the different architectural styles represented by the contributing structures and establishes the guidelines for rehabilitation of contributing structures, new construction and remodeling of noncontributing structures.
+The Guide describes the different architectural styles represented by the contributing structures, new construction and remodeling of non-contributing structures.